lynda-trad/Boston-Crimes/README.md

 ### Visualization:

 - Dates of the crimes :
-  - Distribution through the years, through the week, and through the hours
+  - Distribution through the years, months, week, and hours
 - Shootings :
   - Distribution through the years,
   - Location